Bailey Arboretum: History

 The arboretum was created by financier Frank Bailey, who used many rare trees and plantings.
-He purchased the property between 1911/1912 from Joseph R. Clark, a former president of the Board of Aldermen of Brooklyn.
+He purchased the property between 1911/1912 from Joseph R. Clark, a former president of the Board of aldermen of Brooklyn.
 Some of the first staff he hired after the purchase of the property was a gardener and gardening assistants.
 Bailey selected the trees and shrubs for the property, directed where to plant them, trimmed and pruned the tree and helped with transplanting.
 During the time period of 1916-1920, Bailey imported trees, shrubs and ornamentals from France.

 The original farmhouse on his estate was once owned by an uncle of Winston Churchill's mother.
 This estate had been the summer home of the Baileys and was called "Munnyskunk."
 Besides the farmhouse, other buildings on the property include an educational center, visitors' cottage, workshops, garages and storage sheds.

-Bailey, nicknamed "Mr. Brooklyn" because of his large real estate business in Brooklyn, was president of Title Guarantee & Trust Company and treasurer of Union College in Schenectady, NY from 1901-1953.
-His real estate holdings included areas in Brownsville, Bensonhurst, Borough Park and Long Beach.
+Bailey, nicknamed "Mr. Brooklyn" because of his large real estate business in Brooklyn, was president of Title Guarantee & Trust Company and treasurer of Union College in Schenectady, New York from 1901-1953.
+His real estate holdings included areas in Brownsville, Brooklyn, Bensonhurst, Brooklyn, Borough Park, Brooklyn, and Long Beach, New York.
 He successfully led the Brooklyn Botanical Garden through the Great Depression.
 This put him in contact with the great plant collectors of the world and enabled him to amass this collection.
 Other gifts followed including a rare dwarf evergreen collection.

 Frank Bailey died on Aug.
 26, 1953 at home.
 He was 88 years old.
 His wife, Marie Louise Lambert Bailey died on Feb.
 19, 1964, also at home.
 She was 87 years old.

+Tree types

 Stewarded by the Friends of Bailey Arboretum, the arboretum of exotic trees covers 98% of the property.
 The property also includes a carriage barn with meeting rooms, a greenhouse, two man made ponds, 35 acre of woodland trails, and "Munnysunk", a 200-year-old manor house used for education, fundraising and rentals.

 The collection of exotic trees makes Bailey Arboretum unique.
 Two hundred different species of trees are registered on Arbnet's international database, and another 300 trees are pending identification.
 Fifteen champion trees remain in the Bailey Collection including the dawn redwood planted by seed from China in 1947.
-In 2007 the Metasequoia Society found the Bailey tree to have the largest girth of any dawn redwood in the world.
+In 2007, the Metasequoia Society found the Bailey tree to have the largest girth of any dawn redwood in the world.
 7 acre are landscaped grounds with a rose, perennial, vegetable and annual gardens.

 A number of trees were destroyed in March 2018 due to the high winds generated by Winter storms Riley and Quinn.
 Some of the trees were planted by Frank Bailey including a Linden tree and a Larch.

 After the property was donated in 1968, the county restored the farmhouse and created a visitors parking lot.
 In addition, The North Shore Garden Club donated the materials to create a new rose garden in 1969.
 The Matinecock Garden Club sponsored the Iris and Perennial Garden.